sinamics/ztnet/README.md

 🌍 **Multi-Language Support**
 The app supports English, Spanish (ES), Norwegian (NO), and Chinese (ZH) languages for user convenience and inclusivity.

+🛠️ **Multi-Architecture Support**
+Designed for versatility, ZTNET supports multiple architectures - ARM64 and AMD64.
+This ensures compatibility across a wide range of devices and systems.

 🌐 **ZeroTier Network Management**
 Seamlessly create, modify, and oversee multiple ZeroTier networks.